 Right now, they’re also offering 20% off for booking in advance online.

 Bay City Bikes also offers group and private bike tours.

 Splurge on the Electric Bike

-If you’re not much of a cyclist in your regular life, consider splurging on an electric bike.
-There are a number of hills you’ll have to contend with on your way over the bridge and an electric bike can help get you over that hump!
+If you’re not much of a cyclist in your regular life, consider splurging on the electric bike option.
+There are a number of steep hills you’ll have to contend with on your way over the bridge and an electric bike can help get you over that hump!